M17-Project/M17_spec/docs/data_link_layer.rst

 Link setup frame
 ~~~~~~~~~~~~~~~~

-First frame of the transmission contains full LICH data.
+First frame of the transmission contains full LSF data.
 It’s called
-the link setup frame, and is not part of any superframes.
+the **Link Setup Frame (LSF)**, and is not part of any superframes.

 .. list-table:: Link setup frame fields